nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 2: Legislative Council/README.md

 > (iv) Incoming Representatives who cannot attend the Representative Council meeting set by the Representative Council Speaker may attend another Representative Council meeting ahead of their CUSG initiation if they so choose.
 Alternatively, they can find time to meet with the Representative Council Speaker to learn what was discussed.

-## §1.2.20 – Legislative Council Training Requirements
-**Enacted by 101 LCB 10 (2024, “A Bill Requiring and Encouraging Members of CUSG to Participate in Bystander Intervention and Survivor Support Training”)**

-(a) All members of CUSG Legislative Council shall be required to attend one Sexual Assault Prevention training session run by the Office of Institutional Equity and Compliance per session.
-> (i) An exception may be granted to members of CUSG who have completed the requirements set herein within the current academic year.

-(b) All members of CUSG Legislative Council shall be required to attend one Victim Support training session run by the Office of Victim Assistance per session.
-> (i) An exception may be granted to members of CUSG who have completed the requirements set herein within the current academic year.
+---

-## §1.2.21 – Legislative Council Outreach Evaluation Procedures
+## §1.2.14 – Legislative Council Outreach Evaluation Procedures
 **Enacted by 101 LCB 03 (2024, “A Bill to Provide CU Students with Care Packages to Increase Early Engagement with CUSG”)**

 (a) The CUSG Election Commissioner shall analyze voter participation data following each semester's care package distribution and report outcomes to the Legislative Council.

 (b) Based on the report, the Legislative Council shall determine necessary adjustments to improve future iterations of the outreach program.

-## §1.2.18 – Giveaway Incentives for Legislative Outreach
+## §1.2.15 – Giveaway Incentives for Legislative Outreach
 **Enacted by 101 LCB 03 (2024, “A Bill to Provide CU Students with Care Packages to Increase Early Engagement with CUSG”)**

 (a) CU Student Government shall host a trivia-based raffle to incentivize engagement during the care package distribution program.